secretstartups/handbook/finance/accounting/finance-ops/billing-ops/index.html.md

 Connect with GitLab via 3rd Party Billing Portal
 </summary>

-GitLb currently supports various 3rd Party Billing Portals.
+GitLab currently supports various 3rd Party Billing Portals.

 Customer billing portals are used for PO receipt and submission of invoices billed by GitLab to our customers.